Written By: Lily Rothman, Liz Ronk

-The central questions posed by the story were inescapable: “How can technical knowledge be made available to a primitive people without destroying the fabric of their lives?
+The central questions posed by the story were inescapable: “How can technical knowledge be made available to people without destroying the fabric of their lives?
 How can nations which differ from each other in appearance and language and culture live peaceably together?”

-“Overall, I was surprised at the general accuracy of the piece,” said David E. Wilkins, a professor of American Indian Studies at the University of Minnesota and an author of The Navajo Political Experience., considering the date and the audience for which it was written.
+“Overall, I was surprised at the general accuracy of the piece,” said David E. Wilkins, a professor of American Indian Studies at the University of Minnesota and an author of The Navajo Political Experience, considering the date and the audience for which it was written.
 “It was full of the assimilation language that was dominant at the time, but that wasn’t surprising.”

-Wilkins has some quibbles with the story for example, LIFE published images of bare-breasted Navajo women that strike him as strange, as he says he’s not aware of a ceremony in which Navajo women would usually go unadorned.
+Wilkins has some quibbles with the story.
+For example, LIFE published images of bare-breasted Navajo women that strike him as strange, as he says he’s not aware of a ceremony in which Navajo women would usually go unadorned.
 But the big thing that’s missing, he says, is a sense of the larger context in which the Yellowsalt family was living.
 LIFE hints at the reasons why there aren’t enough sheep for the family to prosper, noting that when the people returned to land they had been forced from in the late 1800s, it was now a reservation “hemmed in by land-hungry whites,” and that grazing flocks on that fenced-in space destroyed the range.
 “As the Navajo nation grew,” LIFE noted, “the land, the basis of its existence, began to fail.”
 But as Wilkins points out, it was a federal livestock-reduction program in the 1930s not the natural course of things that had mandated they cut back on grazing animals on that land.